iPad helps Pennsylvania police find girl allegedly lured into car; man arrested

 WESTMORELAND COUNTY, Pa.
 (WTAJ) — A Pennsylvania man is behind bars after he allegedly lured a girl into his car and inappropriately touched her.

-Keith Lilliock, 43, of Greensburg was arrested by state police after the Westmoreland County District Attorney’s Office said he offered the 11-year-old a ride on Sunday, then drove her to a home roughly 25 miles away.
+Keith Lilliock, 43, of Greensburg, was arrested by state police after the Westmoreland County District Attorney’s Office said he offered the 11-year-old a ride on Sunday and then drove her to a home roughly 25 miles away.

 Troopers were called to investigate a missing child who had last been seen riding her bicycle toward Youngwood.
 According to the DA’s office, the girl’s bike was later found at a gas station in the Pennsylvania borough.